Color psychology: Use in hospitals

 At the turn of the 20th century, white was widely used in hospitals.
-In 1914, a surgeon in a San Francisco hospital, Harry Sherman, adopted green, "the complementary colour to hemaglobin" to avoid dazzle.
+In 1914, a surgeon in a San Francisco hospital, Harry Sherman, adopted green, "the complementary colour to hemoglobin" to avoid dazzle.
 This was adopted by a number of other American hospitals in the following decades.
+In 1916 Howard Kemp Prossor, a British art connoisseur, advanced a "colour cure" for shell shock.
 At around the same time, architect William Ludlow began to advocate pale pastel blues and greens in hospitals for therapeutic purposes and advising that "white is negative".
 In 1930, Dr. Charles Ireland of Guy's Hospital in London wrote Colour and Cancer, a book advocating the use of concentrated doses of colored light for treating cancer.
 The practice of using color in hospitals became widespread in the 1930s, particularly promoted by Faber Birren, who established himself as an "industrial color consultant" in 1934 and advised that an environment of soft colors, especially green, would be soothing for patients.

 Red is perceived as a strong and active color which may influence both the person wearing it and others perceiving it.
 An evolutionary psychology explanation is that red may signal health as opposed to anemic paleness, or indicate anger due to flushing instead of paleness due to fear.
 It has been argued that detecting flushing may have influenced the development of primate trichromate vision.
 Primate studies have found that some species evaluate rivals and possible mates depending on red color characteristics.
 Facial redness is associated with testosterone levels in humans, and male skin tends to be redder than female skin.

 Gaming

 Since color is such an important element in how people interpret their environment, color psychology can enhance the feeling of immersion in people that play video games.
-By using color psychology to cause immersion in players, players can have less errors playing video games and feel more a part of the game they were playing in comparison to a game that did not have color psychology immersion.
+By using color psychology to cause immersion in players, players can have fewer errors playing video games in comparison to a game that does not utilize color psychology immersion.